Bicycle Accidents: What Damages Can I Seek?

 Justice Hurley said he found the plaintiff’s testimony regarding his pain to be “credible.”
 He also noted the opinions of the medical experts in the case, who said there was “no effective treatment” for the plaintiff’s chronic pain; therapy and medication could only provide “transient relief.”
 This meant that the plaintiff needed to undergo vocational training to work a “sedentary” job that did not require much physical labour.

 Ultimately, the judge awarded the plaintiff $32,016.67 in general damages for his pain and suffering (which is the net amount after taking the statutory deductible into account), $80,990 for his past loss of income, $47,040 for his estimated loss of future income, and $45,615.56 for estimated future housekeeping and home maintenance expenses.

 Bicycle Accidents are Serious so Speak with a Qualified Toronto Injury Lawyer Today

-Bicycle accidents can cause serious injuries, it is important that you not only seek prompt medical attention, but also consult with a qualified Toronto personal injury lawyer.
-Contact the Preszler Law Firm today to schedule a free, no-obligation consultation.
+Bicycle accidents can cause serious injuries, it is important that you not only seek prompt medical attention, but also consult with a qualified Ontario personal injury lawyer.
+Contact the Preszler Injury Lawyers today to schedule a free, no-obligation consultation.